Knivsta: Famous people

-Famous residents of Knivsta include artist Carl Milles (born at Örby Gård Lagga, his father was Emil "mille" Andersson).
+Famous residents of Knivsta include artist Carl Milles (born at Örby Gård Lagga, his father was Emil "Mille" Andersson).
 Milles's statue by the Lagga church represents angels playing at his mother's grave.
 Other famous residents include composer Emil Sjögren, and artist Olof Thunman, whom Knivsta's largest school has been named after.
 Thunman's works include, for example, Vi gå över daggstänkta berg.
 The sportsman Gösta "Knivsta" Sandberg is from Knivsta, and has played for the Swedish national league in bandy, football and ice hockey in the 1950s and 1960s.
 In later years, many ice hockey players from Knivsta IK have become successful players both in Sweden and abroad.
-Former child actress Julia Winter currently resides here with her family.
+Former child actress Julia Winter previously resided here with her family.
 Famous comedian Soran Ismail is also from Knivsta.

 Sport

-Today, there is a lot of sport in Knivsta's clubs Knivsta IK, SK Vide, Lagga IF, Vassunda IF and Långhundra IF.
+Today, there is a lot of sport in Knivsta's clubs Knivsta IK, Knivsta CK, SK Vide, Lagga IF, Vassunda IF and Långhundra IF.
 These clubs, both old and new, have about 15-20 full-time jobs in the municipality.
 These clubs are active in handball, football, table tennis, skiing, bandy and many more.
-Other organised sport in Knivsta includes riding, judo, shooting, cycling, swimming, and many more sports.
+Other organised sports in Knivsta include riding, judo, shooting, cycling and swimming.